 Does your company or organization have multiple labels, brands, associations or one or more offices abroad and are you looking for a way to efficiently manage websites for all of them?

-A multi site CMS offers many advantages for you and your content team.
-You manage content and functionality centrally and/or decentrally, you have control over the different branding, you scale up easily and you don't have to worry about security, integrations and upgrades.
+Our Multi Site CMS offers many advantages for you and your content team.
+You manage websites, content and functionality centrally and/or decentrally, you have control over the different branding of your websites, you scale up easily and you don't have to worry about security, integrations and upgrades.

-Discover everything about our turnkey multi site CMS.
+Discover everything about our turnkey CMS with powerful Multi Site Management features.

-With many CMSs, multisite is costly because it requires a custom setup and involves high maintenance costs.
-Plate makes multisite accessible by offering it as a standard solution within the Plate Platform.
+With many CMSs, Multisite is costly because it requires a custom setup and involves high maintenance costs.
+Plate makes Multi Site Management accessible by offering it as a standard solution within the Plate Platform.

 👇 Some of our > 1000 Plate customers

-Thanks to multicontent, it is possible to link the websites within your multisite to each other so that you can exchange information across websites.
+Thanks to Multi Content, it is possible to connect the websites within your Multi Site to each other so that you can reuse content across websites.

-With many CMS vendors, multisite functionality hangs around a bit.
-At Plate, it is the core of what we do.
-Without having to make client-specific adjustments we can deliver advanced multisite and multicontent projects.
+With many CMS vendors, Multi Site functionality hangs around a bit.
+There is a lot of customization involved, which means more maintenance and higher costs.
+At Plate, Multi Site Management is the core of what we do.
+Without having to make client-specific adjustments we can deliver advanced projects.
 Our smart software and CMS-expertise allow us to deliver large projects with a relatively short turnaround time.

 More about multi site

 Plate is a multi-tenant, hosted CMS.
 A multi-tenant architecture is a design pattern in which a single instance of software is used to serve multiple customers, or "tenants."
 Each tenant's data is isolated and remains separate from the data of other tenants, but the software itself is shared.
 This is in contrast to a single-tenant architecture, in which a separate instance of the software is used for each customer.